 Car seats are that extra step of safety for toddlers in the car.
 Built for children 9kgs-18kgs, these seats are also essential for children 5 and under.

 These booster seats are for children not small enough for a car seat, but not big enough for a regular seat.
-Usually suited for children up until they’re 11 years old, OR a child who is over 148cm’s tall.
+Usually suited for children up until they’re 11 years old OR up to a height of 1.48 metres.

 What To Look For

 Compliance Checks: Each seat in New Zealand will be given standard compliance levels.
 These checks should be available on the packaging, or on the labels of the seat.

 A Locking Clip: to keep the seat in place.
 For both forward facing, and rear-facing seats.

 A Tether Strap: Every Isofix standard seat now has a tether strap, but not all seats may come with them.
 Isofix is the latest in car seat safety, but seats without Isofix straps are completely legal and safe to use.
 However, if a seat does have a tether strap, it MUST be used.

 Remember to book your car seat as an additional ad-on when you book your rental with us!
 We have seats in stock, and will do our best to accommodate your needs.